fogonwater/we-are-here/2_water_air/README.md

 # Chapter Two: Air & Water

+Notes and data sources for each spread in the Water and Air chapter.
+Where programming was necessary to create a graphic, the code is provided in a sub-folder.

 ## 201 Lightning Strikes

 The lightning map was created from Transpower’s Lightning Detection Network database.
 We created CartoCSS style rules in Tilemill (`201_lightning_strikes/style.mss`), making heavy use of colorize-alpha image-filter rules.
 The final map was drawn in NZTM2000 at a cartographic scale of 1:7,000,000 using Python and Mapnik.